 What if your child had the tools to gain perspective distressing situations?

 I teach mindfulness techniques including yoga poses, meditation, and other activities that can bring you or your child back to “the here and now”.
 Incorporating mindfulness into a daily routine can improve distress tolerance, increase concentration, and decrease anxiety.
 In addition, Cognitive Behavioral Therapy (CBT) tools can help clients learn to reframe negative thinking patterns.

 As a licensed clinical social worker (LCSW-C), I am able to practice teletherapy with clients located in Maryland and Virginia.
 I have worked in the mental health field since 2008 including inpatient psychiatric care for adolescents and substance abuse treatment.
 As a registered yoga teacher, I am trained in trauma-informed yoga for youth and mindfulness-based stress reduction.

 Who do I work with?

-I primarily work with adolescents and young women dealing with life transitions.
+I primarily work with adolescents and young people dealing with life transitions.
 I truly enjoy the work I do with teen girls who are struggling with social anxiety and low self-esteem.
-Additionally, I love helping women in their twenties or recent college grads who feel stuck.
+Additionally, I love helping clients in their twenties or recent college grads who feel "stuck."

-The clients in my practice are often struggling with mental health concerns like mood disorders, including but not limited to bipolar disorder and depression, anxiety disorders, and unhealthy coping patterns.
+The clients in my practice are often struggling with mental health concerns including mood disorders, like depression, anxiety disorders, and unhealthy coping patterns.

-I will see children as young as 10 struggling with changes in behavior, anxiety and other mental health concerns.
+I will see children as young as 12 struggling with changes in behavior, anxiety, and other mental health concerns.

 There is hope!
 Call today for a free phone consultation.